-- B. Amenities Bonus Provision. - 1.
+- C. Requested Waiver(s).
+The written proposal shall include an explanation of the waiver(s) of development standards requested and why they are necessary to make the construction of the project physically possible.
+Any requested waivers shall not exceed the limitations provided in Section 17.08.080.F. and to the extent such limitations are exceeded will be considered as a request for an incentive. - D. Fee.
+Payment of the fee in an amount set by resolution of the city council to reimburse the city for staff time spent reviewing and processing the state density bonus law application submitted pursuant to this chapter. - 2.
+An applicant shall be ineligible for a density bonus or any other incentives or waivers under this Chapter if the housing development displaces qualifying rental dwelling units, unless the development replaces those units in accordance with state law. - B. Amenities Bonus Provision. - 1.
 This provision allows an increase in the maximum permitted density of 15% in only the R-M, R-H, R-MH or R-VS land use zoning districts.
 Increases of up to 15% may be granted based upon the finding(s) that any proper combination of the following amenities are provided in excess of those required by the applicable land use district: - a.
 Architectural features that promote upscale multifamily development; - b.
 Additional on-site or off-site mature landscaping and similar improvements which will benefit the project; - c.
 Additional useable open space; - d.
 Attached garages; - e.
-Additional recreational facilities (i.e., clubhouse, play area, pool/jacuzzi, tennis court, etc.); and - f.
-Day care facilities. - 2.
+Additional recreational facilities (i.e., clubhouse, play area, pool/jacuzzi, tennis court, etc.); and - 2.
 This amenity bonus provision shall not be used as an addition to the affordable housing density bonus provision.
 (Prior code § 159.04.030(2)(D)) - 3.
 Applications shall be processed in the same manner as set forth above. - C. Density Bonus. - 1.
-A density bonus for a housing development means a density increase over the otherwise maximum allowable residential density under the applicable zoning and land use designation on the date the application is deemed complete.
-The amount of the allowable density bonus shall be calculated as provided in state density bonus law.
-The applicant may select from only one (1) of the income categories identified in state density bonus law and may not combine density bonuses from different income categories to achieve a larger density bonus. - 2.
-In the sole discretion of the city council, the city council may approve a density bonus and/or incentive(s) in accordance with the state density bonus law for a project that does not maximize the underlying base zoning density.
-Additionally, nothing herein prevents the city from granting a greater density bonus and additional incentives or waivers than that provided for herein, or from providing lesser density bonuses and fewer incentives and waivers that that provided for herein, when the housing development does not meet the minimum thresholds. - D. Incentives. - 1.
+"Density bonus" shall have the same meaning as set forth in Government Code Sections 65915 et seq.
+The amount of the allowable density bonus shall be calculated as provided in state density bonus law. - D. Incentives. - 1.
 The number of incentives granted shall be based upon the number the applicant is entitled to pursuant to state density bonus law. - 2.
 An incentive includes a reduction in site development standards or a modification of zoning code requirements or architectural requirements that result in identifiable, financially sufficient and actual cost reductions.
 An incentive may be the approval of mixed use zoning in conjunction with a housing project if the mixed use will reduce the cost of the housing development and is compatible with the housing project.
 An incentive may, but need not be, the provision of a direct financial incentive, such as the waiver of fees.